Introduction

 It is able to connect as a Master device to various types of Continuous Glucose Monitor systems and display their values on the screen.
 This is the main way that most people (usually patients with Type 1 Diabetes) will use the app.

-It is also able to act as a Follower device and pull remote CGM data from Nightscout.
+It is also able to act as a Follower device and pull remote CGM data from online sources such as Nightscout or LibreLinkUp.
 This is a great way for parents and care-givers to be able to remotely monitor loved ones and patients.

 FOR XDRIP+ USERS